Campus North Terrace Campus

 If studying one of the available majors including Journalism, Marketing, Game Art, Digital Production, Photographic Imaging, Graphic Design or Computer Graphic Imaging and Visual Effects you will undertake eight courses in place of your upper level electives to allow for the major.

 The specialist Marketing curriculum starts in the second year of study.
 This follows the level I core courses shared by all Bachelor of Media students in first year.
 From second year, students study marketing core courses alongside media core courses, and have a choice of Marketing Communication, International Marketing, Services Marketing, Brand Management and International Trade and Investment Policy, International Business, Management and Organisational Behaviour.
-The remainder of the degree is made up of free choice electives from within the Faculty of Humanities and Social Sciences or another faculty.
+The remainder of the degree is made up of free choice electives from within the Faculty of Arts or another faculty.

 Students studying the Bachelor of Media with a Media Production Major will begin their Major in the second semester of their first year of (full-time) study.
 Out of a total of 72 units within their degree, 36 will include core media courses which are required by all Bachelor of Media students, 24 units will be their chosen Media Production Major and the remainder will be made up from a wide range of elective courses.